camxchodxvid/SkyStatus/README.md

-# WeatherPulse
+# SkyStatus

 ## Description

-WeatherPulse is a responsive weather dashboard that allows users to search for cities and view current weather conditions along with a 5-day forecast.
+SkyStatus is a responsive weather dashboard that allows users to search for cities and view current weather conditions along with a 5-day forecast.
 The application presents the city name, date, weather icon, temperature, humidity, and wind speed for both current and future conditions.
 Each searched city is added to a persistent search history, allowing users to quickly access previously viewed weather data with a single click.

-Built with modern web technologies and powered by the OpenWeather API, WeatherPulse delivers accurate and up-to-date weather information in a clean, intuitive interface.
+Built with modern web technologies and powered by the OpenWeather API, SkyStatus delivers accurate and up-to-date weather information in a clean, intuitive interface.

 ## Features